goutamgm92/powerbi-visuals-kpiindicator/README.md

-# KPI Indicator by Microsoft for Power BI
+# 3 state KPI Indicator by Microsoft for Power BI